Ipetumodu: The 1886 Peace Treaty

-The British authorities however, failed to implement the treaty to the letter early enough and on the 27th of March, 1909, some Modakeke refugees settled in Owu Ipole, Gbongan, Edunabon, Ede, Lasole and Akanle while many others led by the reigning Ogunsua settled in Ode Omu (which was Originally part of the farmland of Ipetumodu people).
+The British authorities however, failed to implement the treaty to the letter early enough and on 27 March 1909, some Modakeke refugees settled in Owu Ipole, Gbongan, Edunabon, Ede, Lasole, and Akanle while many others led by the reigning Ogunsua settled in Ode Omu (which was Originally part of the farmland of Ipetumodu people).
 On Sunday, 18 July 1909, the Modakekes suddenly and surreptitiously displaced the Ipetumodu farmers who had gone to celebrate the annual "Egungun festival" from their farms.

 The British authorities later endorsed the permanent settlement of Modakeke refugees on Ipetumodu land without any compensation.

 Political History

-Between 1943 and 1947, Ipetumodu belonged to the Origbo People’s Assembly which was represented by six members, which happened to be the highest number in the assembly.
+Between 1943 and 1947, Ipetumodu belonged to the Origbo People's Assembly which was represented by six members, which happened to be the highest number in the assembly.
 The assembly was later changed to Origbo Subordinate Native Authority in 1948 and it lasted till 1954.
 Ipetumodu had nine out of the twenty members that were made up of the Authority.
 From 1955 to 1966, ipetumodu was the headquarters of one of the four components of the Ife Divisional Council then known as Ipetumodu Local Council the council consists of thirty members of which twenty-one members are from Ipetumodu, four members from Asipa, three members from Akinlalu while two members are from Yakooyo.
 Six members from Ipetumodu Local Council could represent it at the Ife Division Council level.

 In 1980, Governor Bola Ige, the then Governor of Oyo state grouped Origbo towns as Oranmiyan Local Government Area with headquarters in Ipetumodu.
 However, the local government was phased out during the regime of Mohammodu Buhari.
 In the year 1989, the Ife North Local government was created and Ipetumodu has been the headquarters since then.

 Geography

 Ipetumodu is located in Yorubaland in western Nigeria.
 It is located in the high forest also called rain forest.
-The annual rainfall is estimated to be between 130 and 150 centimeters annually, and humidity of over 80%.
-This high humidity and long raining season support the cultivation of perennial cash crops such as cocoa and kolanut tree.
-Although the town is now fairly urbanized the hinterland west and east of the town centre is home to cocoa, oil palm and kolanut plantation which are usually own by private individual from the town.
+The annual rainfall is estimated to be between 130 and 150 centimeters annually and humidity of over 80%.
+This high humidity and long rainy season support the cultivation of perennial cash crops such as cocoa and kolanut tree.
+Although the town is now fairly urbanized the hinterland west and east of the town center is home to cocoa, oil palm, and kolanut plantations which are usually owned by private individuals from the town.

 Ipetumodu is the headquarters of the Ife North local government of Osun State Nigeria.
 The city is about 218 kilometers from Lagos, the commercial capital of Nigeria.
 It shares a boundary with Ile-Ife which is the spiritual headquarters of the Yoruba people, Yakooyo, Asipa, Akinlalu, Gbongan and Ode-Omu.

+Religion and Culture

+Ipetumodu's populace practices Christianity and Islam, while, like other Yoruba cities, some still practice the traditional religion.
+Anglican Church, Catholic Church, The Apostolic Church, Christ Apostolic Church, Methodist Church, Deeper Life Bible Church, The Redeem Christian Church of God, Celestial Church, Cherubim and Seraphim Church, and others are among the Christian churches.

+The Ipetumodu Central Mosque sits near the Apetumodu Palace on the market square.